mokdevel/DarcMods/DarcMissions/README.md

 ```
 ```
 SCR_DC_Patrol
-string comment : Generic comment to describe the mission.
-Not used in game. vector posStart : Position for mission.
-"0 0 0" used for random location chosen from locationTypes. vector posDestination : Destination for the patrol to go to string locationName : Your name for the mission location (like "Harbor near city"). "any" uses location name found from locationTypes string title : Title for the hint shown for players string info : Details for the hint shown for players array<EMapDescriptorType> locationTypes : See Location parameters array<int> groupCount : See General parameters array<int> waypointRange : See Waypoint parameters DC_EWaypointGenerationType waypointGenType : See Waypoint parameters DC_EWaypointMoveType waypointMoveType : See Waypoint parameters

-array string groupTypes : See General parameters int AISkill : See General parameters float AIperception : See General parameters
+string comment : See General parameters vector posStart : Position for mission.
+"0 0 0" used for random location chosen from locationTypes. vector posDestination : Destination for the patrol to go to string locationName : Your name for the mission location (like "Harbor near city"). "any" uses location name found from locationTypes string title : See General parameters string info : See General parameters array<EMapDescriptorType> locationTypes : See Location parameters array<int> groupCount : See General parameters array<int> waypointRange : See Waypoint parameters DC_EWaypointGenerationType waypointGenType : See Waypoint parameters DC_EWaypointMoveType waypointMoveType : See Waypoint parameters array string groupTypes : See General parameters int AISkill : See General parameters float AIperception : See General parameters